yongarber/Java-Project-4-Spring-2019/readme.md

 > Even though you are working in teams, you **must ensure** that all team members contribute to the repository.
 Even if you are using paired programming, the same teammate cannot be the driver every time.
 Teams in which only one member commits code to the repo will be significantly penalized.

-1. Sabado  Miguel Enrico & Euodias  Gabriel
-1. Riley  Nathaniel & Shatokhin Arsenii
-1. Cohen-Trivinos Marc & Doiron Benjamin
-1. Vega-Aponte  Angelica & Li Jiaxin
-1. Xu Yifan & Hirsh  Olivia
-1. Teo-Diaz Marlon & Yang Zhenming
-1. Dicolandrea  Gennaro & Ngo  Julie
-1. Belson  Deirdre & Sleiman Sarah
-1. Chase II  Jeffrey & Wolfson Ash
-1. Gallagher  Cliff & Baron Anthony
-1. Meseck  Drew & Farley Liam

 ## Step 0 - Background Research.
 1. **Both members** should review Section 22.9 in the textbook on the Eight Queens problem using backtracking.
 It bears striking similarity to the requirements for this project.
 1. **Both members** should review Chapter 21 in the textbook on Sets and Maps.
-While not required to get this project working, it is one way to substantially optimize the efficiency of your code.
-We will discuss this chapter in class, but it would not hurt to get a jump on the material.
+We will discuss this chapter in class, but this project relies heavily on this chapter so keep your attention focused here.

 ## Step 1 - Import and Clone the Repo for your Team.
 1. **Both members** of your team will visit <a href='https://classroom.github.com/g/aQpRBfop'> this link</a>.
 This will import a repo for your team to Github.
 For this assignment, you will share the Github repo with your teammate.
 If you're the first member of your team to visit the link, you can create the team and import the repo - **make sure you create the right team**.
 If you're the second member to click the link, then **make sure** you join the right team.